privacysandbox/data-plane-shared-libraries/docs/roma/byob/sdk/docs/udf/Execution Environment and Interface.md

 ## Command-line flags

-Command line flags are used to pass the file descriptor (fd) over which the UDF can communicate.
-The first positional argument to the UDF is the fd for the response.
+Command line flag are used to pass the file descriptor (fd) over which the UDF can communicate.
+The first positional argument to the UDF is the fd for communication.

 For details about how to use the passed flag(s), see [communication interface](/docs/roma/byob/sdk/docs/udf/Communication%20Interface.md) doc and